 The Principles may also be used to interpret and supplement domestic law.
 In applying a particular domestic law, courts and arbitral tribunals may be faced with doubts as to the proper solution to be adopted under that law, either because different alternatives are available or because there seem to be no specific solutions at all.
 Especially where the dispute relates to an international commercial contract, it may be advisable to resort to the Principles as a source of inspiration.
 By so doing the domestic law in question would be interpreted and supplemented in accordance with internationally accepted standards and/or the special needs of cross-border trade relationships.

-7. The Principles as a model for national and international legislators

-In view of their intrinsic merits the Principles may in addition serve as a model to national and international law-makers for the drafting of legislation in the field of general contract law or with respect to special types of transaction.
-At a national level, the Principles may be particularly useful to those countries which lack a developed body of legal rules relating to contracts and which intend to update their law, at least with respect to foreign economic relationships, to current international standards.
-Not too different is the situation of those countries with a well-defined legal system, but which after the recent dramatic changes in their socio-political structure have an urgent need to rewrite their laws, in particular those relating to economic and business activities.
+7. The Principles as a model for national and international legislators legal rules relating to contracts and which intend to update their law, at least with respect to foreign economic relationships, to current international standards.
+Not too different is the situation of those countries with a well-defined legal system, but which after the dramatic changes in their socio-political structure have an urgent need to rewrite their laws, in particular those relating to economic and business activities.